OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/1.1/en/openchain-security-specification-1.1-draft.md

 - Assign accountability to ensure the successful execution of Program tasks;
 - Program tasks are sufficiently resourced;
-- Sufficient time to perform the tasks have been allocated; and
+- Sufficient time to perform the tasks have been allocated;
 - Adequate funding has been allocated;
 - A process exists for reviewing and updating the policy and supporting tasks;
 - Technical expertise pertaining to Known Vulnerabilities is accessible to those who may need such guidance.